"Doctor," Wyn said as she watched him step back from the console

 was certainly covered.
 Nobody could accuse him of not having staying power.

-it moved along rapidly.
+as it moved along rapidly.

-Moving towards him.
+Moving towards him!

 He turned and ran.
-He didn't bother to argue about causality or physics
+He didn’t bother to argue about causality or

+like this.
 The only thing to do was run.

 The plasma ball came after him.
 He was outrunning it, but not by very